 By Debbie Jackson

 Mosaic Theater Company is based at Atlas Performing Arts Center, 1333 H Street NE, Washington, DC 20002.
-For more information on the theater and upcoming performances, visit its website Mosaic Theater.
+Several weekday morning production dates are available where driving and parking are amenable.
+For tickets and more information, please visit the theater website.